-The transgender community is a population whose voice has been a growing presence in America over the past few decades.
+The transgender community has been a growing presence in America over the past few decades.
 Though transgender people have faced much adversity in gaining the proper respect, equality and the rights they deserve as all citizens do, strides have been made in several areas of law, including health insurance and health care.
 Because some individuals may have unique and specific health needs during times of transition, it is especially important to know whether certain medical procedures will be covered by insurance or not.

 It is also essential to realize that anyone who does not identify with the gender to which they were assigned at birth cannot be declined a health insurance policy.
 As this would be a clear representation of discriminatory behavior, the work accomplished by those who have spoken out has made a moderate mark on health insurance law.
 The Affordable Care Act addressed one facet of this predicament by making sex discrimination in health insurance programs, hospitals and other medical facilities illegal — but only those that receive some amount of federal financing.
 State and local nondiscrimination laws hold private organizations accountable for acceptance and equality.

 Protections in Health Insurance

 A variety of health care and health insurance laws have been established to prevent discrimination, and penalize those who violate the rights of policyholders.
 The health care reform law has raised the bar for patient protections by creating The Patient’s Bill of Rights.
 This document puts an end to unjust actions among insurers, such as the decline of coverage based on a person’s health problems or lack of gender conformity.
 The following are few provisions from the ACA that help people get the coverage they need.